parkerhutchinson/stereo-resume/README.md

 Flutter widget package for creating a swipe to open drawer interface.
 [Super Card Drawer repo](https://github.com/parkerhutchinson/super_card_drawer)

 #### Stereo Command Line Interface (SCLI)
-A custom build CLI framework for myself to build out websites using contentful as a headless CMS.
+A custom built CLI framework for myself to build out websites using contentful as a headless CMS.
 Using the Deno runtime to build a standalone binary command interface.
 [CLI Repo](https://github.com/parkerhutchinson/SCLI)